How to Install Flask on CentOS 7

 The output will look something like the following:

-* Serving Flask app "hello" * Environment: production WARNING: Do not use the development server in a production environment.
+* Serving Flask app "hello.py" * Environment: production WARNING: This is a development server.
+Do not use it in a production deployment.
 Use a production WSGI server instead. * Debug mode: off * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

 To stop the development server type